davee-401-advanced-javascript/notes/README.md

 - Clone this Repository on to your local computer
 - CD into this Repository
 - do an `npm install` in the command Line

+#### `.env` Requirements

+- Create .env file and enter the following code to connect database (for MAC USERS)
+  - `MONGODB_URI = 'mongodb://localhost:27017/notesyDB'`

+#### How to initialize/run this application

+<!-- - e.g. `npm start` -->

+- CD into repository
-- Create a DB inside Mongo called "notesyDB"
+- Will need to create a database inside Mongo called "notesyDB"
-  - Get into mongo by typing "mongo" in command line(MAC USERS)
+  - Get into mongo by typing "mongo" in command line (for MAC USERS)
   - Type `use notesyDB`.
 This will create a DB called notesyDB
 - Create a collection called 'noteCollection'
   - Enter `db.createCollection('noteCollection')`

-#### `.env` requirements (where applicable)

-- Create .env file and enter the following code to connect database(MAC USERS)
-  - `MONGODB_URI = 'mongodb://localhost:27017/notesyDB'`

-#### How to initialize/run your application (where applicable)
+#### How to use this Application

-<!-- - e.g. `npm start` -->

-- CD into repository
-- type node notes.js followed by commands
+- type node index.js followed by commands.

-#### How to use your library (where applicable)
+- valid commands are: --add -a --delete -d --list -l followed by description using quotation marks.
+- Example:
+  - `node index.js --add "pickup milk" --category "grocery"`
+  - `node index.js -a "drop billy at soccer practice" --category "kids"`
+  - `node index.js --list`
+  - `node notes.js --delete 5eab650143bfc84e595b8eaa`

 #### Tests